brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/PLOTQUAD.md

 ```

 Maps a previously loaded **sprite** onto the **quadrilateral** defined by four X,Y coordinate pairs.
-The first parameter must be an **integer variable** containing the sprite handle returned by [`SPRITELOAD`](https://github.com/brainboxdotcc/retro-rocket/wiki/SPRITELOAD).
+The first parameter must be an **integer variable** containing the sprite handle returned by \ref SPRITELOAD "SPRITELOAD".
 The sprite’s full image is used, positioned by its four destination corners.

 ![example](https://github.com/user-attachments/assets/d6ae6888-46db-42ee-be95-d96c888dc1b5)